system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 _Thelio Mira R3 with one 2.5" drive installed._

-6. Replace the black plastic screw rings and the 2.5" drive bay cover.
+6. Replace the black plastic screw ring and the 2.5" drive bay cover.

 ## Replacing the bottom case fan: